miguelgrinberg/climax/README.md

 ## Advanced Features

-Sorry to dissappoint you, but that's it.
-The goal of climax is to be simple and lightweight, there are no advanced features. :)
+Sorry to dissappoint you, but you now know everthing there is to know about climax.
+The goal of this project is to be simple and lightweight, there are no advanced features. :)